- Patient Information

 1) Where can I find stories about what different patients have experienced with their treatments?Open or CloseMany patients with HPV-caused cancers have gone public with their stories, with most advocating for giving girls AND boys the HPV vaccine so that others don’t have to go through what they did.
 Here are a few examples:

 Jason Mendelsohn, also known as Superman HPV (head and neck cancer)

-Michael Becker, and his website (and book with the same name) A Walk With Purpose (head and neck cancer)
+Michael Becker and his book A Walk With Purpose (head and neck cancer)